email: roadarch@outlook.com

 Jeffersonville, IN

 The Colgate Clock is 38 feet in diameter with 16- and 20-foot-long hands.
 The clock is positioned to be visible from Louisville, KY.
 Originally, this clock was located in Jersey City, NJ.
 It was moved here when that location got a bigger clock sign (see below).
+This building previously housed the Indiana Reformatory for Men.
 The Colgate-Palmolive-Peet Company plant opened here in 1923.
-This building previously housed the Indiana Reformatory for Men.
-Colgate moved out in 2008 and the building was added to the list of the "Ten Most Endangered" places in IN.
-The Colgate sign is now gone but the clock remains and is lit at night.
-In 2015, it was announced that the building may be converted into lofts.
+Colgate moved out in 2008 and the building was added to the list of the "Ten Most Endangered" places in Indiana.
+The Colgate sign is gone now but the clock remains.
+In 2025, the sign was restored with LED tubing instead of neon.
 For more, see this website. [map]

 Colgate Clock